 There you have it.
 The end result is crispy bacon and a beautiful presentation, thanks to the “pinstriped” pattern.

-This bacon wrapped asparagus makes a wonderful side dish, or you could cut the asparagus in half to make shorter appetizers.
+This baked bacon wrapped asparagus is my favorite way to make asparagus in the oven.
+It makes a wonderful side dish, or you could cut the asparagus in half to make shorter appetizers.
 You can even prepare these a day in advance and refrigerate until you’re ready to pop them in the oven.

 Pin it to save for later!